 - When to stop the crane or dog everything

-In addition to hand signals, radios are also used during crane operation to ensure constant communication.
+In addition to hand signals, radios are also used during crane operations to ensure constant communication.

 11. Manage Complex Lifts